 Graduates of the Events Management with Hospitality programme can go onto careers in:

-Rachael - BA (Hons) Events Management with Hospitality student
+Elda Neto De Barros - BA (Hons) Events Management with Hospitality student

 UCAS tariff: 96 points

 We are also happy to consider a combination of separate IB Diploma Programmes at both Higher and Standard Level.
 Exact offer levels will vary depending on the range of subjects being taken at higher and standard level, and the course applied for.
 Please contact the Undergraduate Admissions Office for more information.

-Grades given are an example only of the required tariff points, other combinations of A-level and other qualification grades can be accepted to achieve the required tariff total
+Grades given are an example only of the required tariff points, other combinations of A-level and other qualification grades can be accepted to achieve the required tariff total.

-All applicants must be aged 18 or over at the point of registration.Unfortunately we are unable to accept applications for this course from international students.
+All applicants must be aged 18 or over at the point of registration.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select your country page where you'll find this information.

 Other English language qualifications may be acceptable so please contact us for further details.
-If we accept the English component of a non-UK qualification then it will be included in the information given about the academic levels listed above.
+If we accept the English component of an international qualification then it will be included in the information given about the academic levels listed above.
 Please note that date restrictions may apply to some English language qualifications

 Your Events Management with Hospitality degree has been designed to provide a mix of assessment approaches, including: